 Covid-19 has forced a global lockdown, and it seems that social distancing isn’t going anywhere any time soon, so how will this impact offices?
 In 2021, the office will operate by very different rules.
 Telecommunication and data transfer technology has facilitated working from home on the widest ever scale, and people are now very aware of social distancing, and other hygienic practices.

-We are at least 12 months away from a Covid-19 vaccine, and even when lockdown is completely over, the workplace will not be going back to how it once was.
+We are at least 12 months away from a Covid-19 vaccine, and even when lockdown is completely over, the workplace will not be going back to what it was.
 So, where are employees and computers going to be?

 Working from home

-In the UK lockdown, policy hasn’t always been the clearest, but one message that was communicated without any confusion is that if you can work from home, then you must.
+During the UK lockdown, working policy hasn’t always been clear, but one message that was communicated without any confusion was if you can work from home, then you must.
 Every single person who can do their job from home is currently doing so, in the largest ever test of mass remote working.

 Offices are going to be much emptier, with over half of British people saying they would like to work from home more after lockdown has finished.